 Not only will you shed a few pounds, but you might spice up your marriage as well.

 A team of Italian scientists has determined that the average kiss consumes somewhere between six and 12 calories depending on intensity and length.
-(Susan and I went to a movie not long ago and we thought the young couple in front of us were going to evaporate before the film ended.
-We were so offended, we moved away from them three times.)
+Susan and I went to a movie not long ago, and we thought the young couple in front of us was going to evaporate before the film ended.
+We were so offended, we moved away from them three times!

 Now you may not think that six to 12 calories is much of a calorie consumption until you start doing some arithmetic.
-Two kisses a day—one in the morning and one in the evening—over a year’s time and you’ve kissed away 2 ½ pounds.
-Sneak in additional smooches along the way and you are talking about 3-5 pounds a year.
-Add in a few amorous evenings and who know the potential of the smackers diet.
+Two kisses a day—one in the morning and one in the evening—over a year’s time, and you’ve kissed away 2 ½ pounds.
+Sneak in additional smooches along the way, and you are talking about 3-5 pounds a year.
+Add in a few amorous evenings and who knows the potential of the smackers diet!
 The next time you are hungry, just reach for your mate instead of a plate.